Junwoop/Accuid-Project_csv-to-boxplots/README.md

 *29999 more columns

 Aim
-The goal was to find the trend among exported Likelyhood Ratio(LR) value of genetic markers in each blood relationships, and setup a evaluation standard to distinguish between each other.
+The goal was to find the trend among exported Likelyhood Ratio(LR) value of genetic markers in study participants, and setup a evaluation standard to distinguish between each other.

 Approach
 Applied Pandas to read each CSV files, Numpy to log-scale P-values, and seaborn,pyplot to generate and visualize boxplot.